RideTracker/.github/profile/README.md

 ## Welcome to the team 🙌

-Naming conventions for repositories:
-- "Services" are workers or pages projects that are **not used by customers directly.**
-- "Pages" are workers or pages projects that are used by customers directly, for example https://ridetracker.app.
-- "App" is an application that are used by customers directly, for example the RideTrackerApp.
-- "Package" is a package that accompany an internal service, for example the ApiClientPackage.

-Naming conventions for Cloudflare:
-- Services and Pages are prefixed with `ridetracker-` and each SnakeCase word is seperated by dashes, e.g. `ridetracker-pages`.

-### Primary Repositories
 | Name | Description |
 | ---- | ----------- |
 | [RideTrackerApp](https://github.com/RideTracker/RideTrackerApp) | An Expo project to serve the Ride Tracker App. |